cocos/cocos-docs/en/getting-started/install/index.md

 On MacOS, double-click the dragged out **CocosDashboard.app** application icon to launch Cocos Dashboard.

-You can set a Quick Launch, Dock, or shortcut to the entry file as you like, so you can run it whenever you want.
+You can set a Quick Launch, Dock, or shortcut to the **CocosDashboard** app as desired.

 ### Checking the Graphics Card Driver